vahiwe/Movie-Tweets/README.md

-# Movie-Tweets
+# Twitter-movie-sentiment-analysis
-Used to retrieve tweets movies
+Used to view tweets on how movie watchers are reviewing movies